 Introduction of Advertisement; Functions and Effects of Advertising; Advertising affects Consumer Memory; Attitude formation towards Products; Persuasion and attitude change; Advertisement and buying behavior; Consumer’s changing attitude.

 The sociological imagination.
 Basic Concepts of Sociology.
 Types of Communities (Caste, Class and Tribes, Rural Societies Urban Structures).
 Sociology of Institutions (Kinship, Family, Religion, Education and Economy in Society).
 Process of Change and Mobility (Modernization, Urbanization, Globalization, Liberalization and Knowledge and Power in Development).
 Sociology of Science the Environment, and Technology and Sociology of Collectively (Collective Action, Social Movements, and Social Change).

-Introduction to Accounting, Understanding Accounting Elements, Double Entry book keeping system, Accounting Concepts, Journal Transactions, Ledger Posting and Trial Balance, Negotiable Instruments, Bank Reconciliation Statement, Preparation of Financial Statements.
+Introduction to Accounting, Understanding Accounting Elements, Double Entry book keeping system, Accounting Concepts, Journal Transactions, Ledger Posting and Trial Balance, Capital and Revenue Expenditures and Receipts, Rectification of Errors, Bank Reconciliation Statement, Preparation of Financial Statements.

 Introduction to the Psychology of Personality; Determinants of Psychology of Personality; Assessment of Personality; Approaches- Trait Approach: Allport, Cattell; Theories- Psychoanalytical Theory of Personality: Freud, Jung; Neo Freudians: Horney, Fromm.